carlosrodlop/cbci.jenkins-lib/docs/CBCI-Admin.md

 Inspired by [CloudBees CI feature comparison](https://docs.cloudbees.com/docs/cloudbees-ci/latest/feature-definition) and completed with my experience in the field and awesome content (from awesome people) public on the Internet.
 Technology integration choices here cover the most common use cases based on the [Jenkins Stats](https://stats.jenkins.io/) but more integrations are available via plugins.
+This guide needs to be read from the top to the bottom: CloudBees CI is built on top of Jenkins.

-Checkout my GitHub start repositories for [CloudBees CI Admin](https://github.com/stars/carlosrodlop/lists/jenkins-cbci-admin).
+Check out my GitHub start repositories for [CloudBees CI Admin](https://github.com/stars/carlosrodlop/lists/jenkins-cbci-admin).

 ## Jenkins CI: Starting with a solid Open Source core